DavidHe1127/Mr.He_HandBook/frontend/react.md

 ![React UI update](./react_ui_update.png)

 * By default, when parent component props or states are changed, React will do the comparison between newly-returned element and previously rendered one, if they are not equal, update will be performed.
 * `shouldComponentUpdate` happens before React update process.
-Both parent and its children components will not bother doing reconciliation if parent's `shouldComponentUpdate` returns false
+Both parent and its children components will not bother computing the difference if parent's `shouldComponentUpdate` returns false
 * Use `React.PureComponent` to do *shallow comparison* on all `props` and `state` by default.